 It is with great pride that we announce the results.
 Please click on the categories below to find out more about our winners, or read the full in-depth review in our anniversary supplement.

 Want to participate in our 2018 Awards?
-Email us for more information.
+Visit our 2018 Awards page.

 Everything that happens once you’ve passed through security, an airport’s airside (although not the most visible sector to the passenger) is crucial and often fraught with challenges.

 And the winner is… Hong Kong International Airport

 The time it takes to inspect airfield lights at Hong Kong International is down by 87 per cent due to a newly-developed automated machine.
 This commitment to using technology to streamline operations is exactly what International Airport Review was looking for in our Airside Operations winner.

 The ATC industry is about directing aircraft on the ground and through controlled airspace and providing advisory services to aircraft in non-controlled airspace.
 To keep our industry safe and operational, ATM should not be underestimated.

 NATS set about solving one of the biggest challenges to ATC – the effect of wind on landing rate.
 Their five-year research project and time-based separation (TBS) system meant 62 per cent fewer headwind-related delays at Heathrow.

 From designing to developing, and building to becoming operational, creating our world’s airports and ensuring they are equipped with the technology necessary to operate is a gargantuan task.